Therapists for Career Fulfillment in India

 How can therapy help me deal with pressure from family or society around my career choices?

-Hence, therapy helps you separate your authentic desires from inherited expectations, without framing family values as something to reject or rebel against.
+This is where working with therapists becomes significant.
+They understand that career choices are often intertwined with family duty, interdependence, and fear of social judgement.
+Hence, therapy helps you separate your authentic desires from inherited expectations.
+This is done without villainizing anyone or framing family values as something to reject or rebel against.

 Can therapy help me deal with toxic work environments or difficult colleagues?